Curtis19-99/freestyle-rhyme/docs/index.md

 ## Current state of the app

 * Description

 The current state of the app is it is running and the main functionality is completed.
+This main functionality consists of bringing a list of rhymes for entered words.
+It also includes, a random word button that is essential for ideas in freestyling.
+Some incomplete elements are no icon on the floating action button.
+Also, there was nothing added to include voice to text.
+I have not found any major bugs yet.

 * Improvements